NavBernal/CCNA/Day 17 - VLANs (Part 2).md

 	- `WORD` allows you to simply configure the list of VLANs allowed
 	- `add` allows you to add to the existing VLAN list
 	- `remove` simply removes VLANs from the current list
-	- `all` is pretty self explanatory
+	- `all` is pretty self-explanatory
-	- `except` allows all VLANs excpet for whatever is whitelisted
+	- `except` allows all VLANs except for whatever is whitelisted
-	- `none` is also self explanatory
+	- `none` is also self-explanatory

 ![](attachments/f694743a50e784a58b5b2f5b3c8903ac.png)
 - Since VLAN20 hasn't actually been created on this switch, it still isn't displayed in the VLANs allowed and active in management domain section